Committed to Community

 We ask for prayer regularly for those who worship with us and for those whom they love.

 If a member of our church family is ill, he or she receives a card through our Card Ministry.

 - monthly fellowship

-We offer fellowship once a month, when babies are baptized, and other special occasions in the life of our church.
+We offer fellowship several times a year, when babies are baptized, and other special occasions in the life of our church.

 - opportunities for all to roll up their sleeves and help

 We like to roll up our sleeves to help around the church as we are able, including decorating the church for Christmas and Easter, putting-up the life size crèche both outside the church and inside, and supporting each other when life gets difficult.

 - worship which is aimed at building community and offers opportunities for participation